-This information is NOT required if the soil moisture numbers have been entered, otherwise it is.

-Top soil (0-10 cm)

-Top soil texture, stony and compacted soils affect runoff, infiltration rate and water holding capacity (refer to Appendix 5 for additional information).

-Top soil texture

-- Recommendation: 1.
-Use farm-specific soil map, produced by a trained soil pedologist to determine top soil texture. - 2.
-Obtain topsoil texture from S-map Online. - 3.
-Topsoil texture information may be available from legacy maps and accompanying bulletins. - 4.
-Default texture unknown can be selected.

-Generally lowest importance of soil profile inputs.

-Is stony
+This information is NOT required if S-map level 2 (soil descriptor and water holding capacity) information has been provided and this page will not be displayed.
+In all other situations this page will be available.
+If S-map level 1 (soil descriptor) information has been provided entering data on this page will overwrite the corresponding fields in the S-map data (on the soil description page).

-Recommendation: 1.
-Use farm-specific soil map, produced by a trained soil pedologist to determine if top soil is stony (if the stone content in 0-10cm layer is >35% stones).

-- 2. Obtain this information from S-map Online. - Obtain from legacy maps and accompanying bulletins ("very stony soil"). - 4.
-Obtain from the Fundamental Soil Layers. - User discretion is required because even 35% stones will affect PAW. - 35% stones accords with soils identified as very stony soils on soil maps.
+Top soil (0-10 cm) Impact: Top soil texture, stony and compacted soils affect runoff, infiltration rate and water holding capacity (refer to Appendix 5 for additional information).
+Top soil texture Recommendation: Use farm-specific soil map, produced by a trained soil pedologist to determine top soil texture.
+2. Obtain topsoil texture from S-map Online.
+Topsoil texture information may be available from legacy maps and accompanying bulletins.
+4. Default texture unknown can be selected.
+Justification: Generally lowest importance of soil profile inputs.
+Is stony Recommendation: Use farm-specific soil map, produced by a trained soil pedologist to determine if top soil is stony (if the stone content in 0-10cm layer is >35% stones).
+2. Obtain this information from S-map Online.
+3. Obtain from legacy maps and accompanying bulletins.
+4. Obtain from the Fundamental Soil Layers.
+Justification: • User discretion is required because even 35% stones will affect PAW. • 35% stones accords with soils identified as very stony soils on soil maps.

-Is compacted Recommendation: Leave unchecked.
-Justification: The major effect of compaction is usually a temporary within-year phenomenon, and will not be equal over entire blocks.